 Yep, just one piece of cake. haha!

 This poke cake is a great make-ahead dessert for parties or potlucks.
+A great addition to my Potluck Desserts list.
 Although you can serve this cannoli sheet cake few hours after making, I think it’s much better the next day.
 Letting the cake get a bit soaked with the filling on top is delicious!

 A Cannoli Poke Cake is nothing new, BUT this one is a little different.
 Other versions I’ve seen, as well as many other poke cake recipes, involve soaking the cake in sweetened condensed milk.